ipums/hlink/sphinx-docs/models.md

 *Added in version 3.8.0.*

-This is an alternate, high-performance implementation of gradient boosting.
+XGBoost is an alternate, high-performance implementation of gradient boosting.
 It uses [xgboost.spark.SparkXGBClassifier](https://xgboost.readthedocs.io/en/stable/python/python_api.html#xgboost.spark.SparkXGBClassifier).
 Since the XGBoost-PySpark integration which the xgboost Python package provides is currently unstable, support for the xgboost model type is disabled in hlink